Diabetes Education Program

 - Excessive thirst or hunger

-- Weight loss in spite of increased hunger
+- Weight loss despite increased hunger

 - Vision changes